rnickmccandless/weather-app/README.md

 3. Run `bin/setup` to setup the application
 4. Run `rspec` to ensure all tests pass
 5. Run `rails s` to run the application locally

+## Assumptions

+- Uses latest stable Ruby & Rails versions
+- Design with bootstrap 5
+- All addresses are US based
+- Uses default cache store - memory store
+- Uses rubocop linting for majority of static code compliance
+- Application won't be used in commercial applications, as per licensing agreements from API usages and assets
+- No data storage requirements, so set application as stateless